Best Swimming Beaches In Maui

 The outer reefs are also known to protect the area from swell directions.
 This allows the water to remain clear and for the waves to be subtle making it one of the best beaches in Maui for swimming.
 Many people stop by the Sea House Restaurant a few feet away to grab a bite to eat, which offers sweeping oceanfront views.
 Should you look for a nice family-friendly place to stay here, we recommend The Mauian Hotel.

-Stretching over three miles, Kaanapali Beach has soft and fluffy sand, making it ideal for swimmers to enjoy.
-It was once named America’s Best Beach because of how beautiful the coastline is.
+Visiting Kaanapali Beach must be on your Maui itinerary!
+It stretches over three miles and has soft, fluffy sand, making it ideal for swimmers to enjoy.
+It was once even named America’s Best Beach because of how beautiful the coastline is.

 To have a bit of adventure, go to the black rock, known as Puu Kekaa, which is an iconic spot for cliff jumping.
 If you want to take it easy, the open-air Whalers Village is just a short walk away with many eateries and boutiques to explore some of the local area.